joppuyo/acf-image-aspect-ratio-crop/readme.txt

 == Changelog ==

 = 5.1.0 (2021-01-30) =
 * Feature: Added REST API compatibility mode.
 This enables you to crop images in the WordPress administration interface with admin-ajax.php instead of the REST API.
 You can enable this by going to Plugins -> ACF Image Aspect Ratio Crop -> Settings.
-Please note that this is a temporary fix for site that don't have REST API enabled.
+Please note that this is a temporary fix for sites that don't have REST API enabled.
 The compatibility mode will be removed in a future major release of the plugin.
 * Fix: Improved error logging

 = 5.0.6 (2021-01-28) =